Speak to a qualified cancer nurse

 Sometimes bladder cancer does come back after treatment, which is known as a recurrence.
 If the cancer recurs and you still have a bladder, the cancer can usually be removed while it is still in the early stages.
 This will require a cystoscopy under general anaesthetic.
 If this isn’t possible, your doctor may consider removal of the bladder (cystectomy).

 Some people need other types of treatment, such as chemotherapy, immunotherapy or radiation therapy.
 The treatment you have will depend on the stage, grade and risk category of the cancer, your previous treatment and your preferences.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

-Talk to your GP, as counselling or medication – even for a short time – may help.
+Talk to your GP, because counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
-Ask your doctor if you are eligible.
 Cancer Council SA also runs a free counselling program.

 This information is reviewed by